raphaelthegreat/PSXemu/README.md

 ## Features
 - A full implementation of the MIPS R3000A CPU.
-- Partial GPU implementation without texturing.
+- Partial GPU implementation with basic texture support (being worked on texturing branch).
 - Working DMA routines.

 ## Goals